-53 Upstream of the churches at Beloeil and Mont-Saint-Hilaire, a highway fixed bridge spans the river; it has a vertical clearance of 9.6 m.
+Upstream of the churches at Beloeil and Mont-Saint-Hilaire, a highway fixed bridge spans the river; it has a vertical clearance of 9.6 m.

-54 Obstruction. - • A submarine pipeline crosses the river a short distance upstream and down-stream of the above-mentioned bridge.
+54 Obstruction. - ● A submarine pipeline crosses the river a short distance upstream and downstream of the above-mentioned bridge.

-55 marina (Marina du Phare de Beloeil) is located on the west side of the river close upstream of the highway fixed bridge at Beloeil.
+be seen the highway fixed bridge at Beloeil.
 For further information on facilities see the Appendix.

-56 The municipality of McMasterville, with a population of 3,813, is situated on the west side of the Richelieu south of Beloeil.
+The municipality of McMasterville, with a population of 3,813, is situated on the west side of the Richelieu south of Beloeil.
 The McMasterville wharf, situated downstream of the Beloeil railway bridge, is in ruins.